rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       * To create divisors using :std:`std::num::NonZero`, which then allows the programmer to perform those operations knowing that their divisor is not zero.

-      Since the compiler can assume the value of :std:`std::num::NonZero` is not zero, the check for zero while dividing with standard integer types can be elided.
+      **Note:** since the compiler can assume the value of a :std:`std::num::NonZero` variable to not be zero, checks for zero when dividing by it can be elided in the final binary, increasing overall performance beyond what normal division can have.

    .. non_compliant_example::
       :id: non_compl_ex_0XeioBrgfh5z